Raymond Aubrac

-Raymond Aubrac (31 July 1914 – 10 April 2012) was a leader of the French Resistance during the Second World War and a civil engineer after the Second World War.
+Raymond Aubrac ([ʁɛmɔ̃ obʁak]; born Samuel, 31 July 1914 – 10 April 2012) was a member of the French Resistance in World War II.
+A civil engineer by trade, he assisted General Charles Delestraint within the Armée secrète.
+Aubrac and his wife Lucie, both communist Resistance members, were friends with Ho Chi Minh; US Secretary of State Henry Kissinger solicited his help amid the Vietnam War to establish contact with North Vietnam.

 Early life

 Aubrac was born Raymond Samuel into a middle-class Jewish family in Vesoul, Haute-Saône.
-His father, Albert Samuel, was born on 2 March 1884, in Vesoul and his mother Hélène Falk was born on 2 March 1894 in Crest.
+His father, Albert Samuel, was born on 2 March 1884 in Vesoul, and his mother, Hélène Falk, was born on 2 March 1894 in Crest.
 His parents were shop owners.
 In 1939, he married Lucie Aubrac.

 Graduate studies in Paris and the United States

 After the baccalauréat, he became an intern in Paris at the Lycée Saint-Louis, and entered the École des ponts ParisTech in 1934, from which he graduated in 1937 in the same promotion as the Laotian prince Souphanouvong, future figurehead of the communist left wing of his country and one of the founders of Pathet Lao, then the first president of the People's Democratic Republic of Laos.

 Like the majority of high school students, he followed the "PMS" (higher military preparation) and became an officer during his military service.
 Previously, as a recipient of an American Field Service scholarship, he left for the United States in August 1937 to study at Massachusetts Institute of Technology (MIT) and Harvard University where he had the opportunity to follow the courses of Joseph Schumpeter.